-At first glance, PLH which is the only trait representing fiber type among the studied traits shows a significant poor and negative phenotypic correlation with most other traits (Figure 2A).
-However, the genetic correlation between PLH and every other trait except PRO is significant, negative, and moderate (Figure 2B).
+At first glance, PLH, which was the most relevant trait indicating the fiber production ability of the intermediate genotypes in this study, shows a significant poor and negative phenotypic correlation with most other traits (Figure 2A).
+However, the genetic correlation between PLH and every other trait except PRO is significant, negative, and moderate (Figure 2B and Table 3).
 Seed yield components traits in linseed could be abstractly divided into seed size-related traits (TSW, CDI, SLE, and SWI) and seed number-related traits (NBP, NCP, and CSN).
 Our results showed that among these seven traits, YPP had the strongest positive phenotypic association with NCP (0.65**) and TSW (0.58**).
 However, genetically, YPP was more strongly correlated to TSW (0.69**) than NCP (0.64**).
-Also the genetic correlation among YPP and seed size-related traits was generally stronger than the seed number-related traits.
-Interestingly, seed oil content was associated with all seed size-related traits and in contrast, completely independent of seed number-related traits both phenotypically and genetically.
+Also the genetic correlation among YPP and seed size-related traits was generally stronger than the seed number-related traits (Table 3).
+Interestingly, seed oil content was associated with all seed size-related traits and in contrast, completely independent of seed number-related traits both phenotypically and genetically (Table 3).
 Also, phenotypic and genetic correlation coefficients between OIL and YPP was significant, positive, and relatively high (rp=34**, rg=0.53**).
-The most underlying trait associated with PRO was OIL (rp=0.27**, rg=0.19*); though PLH also had a weak positive but highly significant genetic correlation coefficient with PRO (rg=0.25**) (Figure 2).
+The most underlying trait associated with PRO was OIL (rp=0.27**, rg=0.19*); though PLH also had a weak positive but highly significant genetic correlation coefficient with PRO (rg=0.25**) (Figure 2 and Table 3).

 3.4.
 Diversity pattern within and between geographical origins

-Box plots depicted in Figure 3 shows the overall performance of the 120 linseed genotypes originated from 14 geographical subcontinents (AUS (3), RUS (4), EAS (7), SAS (6), WAS (20), EAF (5), NAF (5), CEU (22), NEU (4), SEE (4), SWE (5), WEU (8), NAM (15) and SAM (12)) in relation to the traits under study.
-Accordingly, with the exception of NBP, NCP, and CDI, for all other studied traits at least two of the subcontinents showed a significant difference.
-These differences were considerably high between the two subcontinents of SAS and WEU.
-There were mostly no significant difference among the other 12 subcontinents mainly due to the high degrees of variation existing within each of these regions in respect to the majority of measured traits.
+Hierarchical cluster analysis classified the 120 linseed genotypes from 14 above-mentioned geographical origins into 11 different groups based on all studied traits in the first and second experimental years (Figure 3).
+Furthermore, as the dendrogram revealed, none of the clusters contained genotypes from an identical geographical area, indicating that the obtained grouping was fully independent of geographical origin.
 To establish further evidence, the Euclidean distances within and between all 14 geographical regions were computed.
-Results showed that, except for SAS and WEU, in all other subcontinents, the intra-regional Euclidean distance was higher than inter-regional one (Table 4).
-Almost a similar intra-regional variation was observed for most of the subcontinents.
+Results showed that, except for SAS and WEU, in all other regions, the intra-regional Euclidean distance was higher than inter-regional one (Table 4).
+Almost a similar intra-regional variation was observed for most of the areas.
 In most cases, the average distance among genotypes in a specific region was comparable to or even slightly higher than the average distance among that region and others with the exception of SAS and WEU.
 Accordingly, the average distance within (diagonal line in Table 4) and between the regions were similar and equal to 4.56±0.08 and 4.48±1.41, respectively.
 In this respect, SAS and WEU showed the most distinction to other regions, and also, the distance between them was significantly higher than other pairs of regions (Table 4).